RPGroup-PBoC/human_impacts/data/water/CMEMS_ocean_pH/README.md

 # CMEMS Global SMean Sea Water pH

 ## Description
-This dataset contains average global sea water pH measurements from 1985-2018 as reported by the Copernicus Marine Environment Monitoring Service (CMEMS) and based on a reconstruction method using in situ data and remote sensing data, as well as empirical relationships.
+This dataset contains average global sea water pH measurements and yearly trends from 1985-2018 as reported by the Copernicus Marine Environment Monitoring Service (CMEMS) and based on a reconstruction method using in situ data and remote sensing data, as well as empirical relationships.

 ## Key Numbers